nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2019-3-8

+1pm: We rebooted the Rivington sector and it is working normally again

-One of the Rivington Sectors is having problems taking down 100Ava and about 5 connected nodes in the LES and East Village.
+11am: One of the Rivington Sectors is having problems disconnecting 100Ava and about 5 connected nodes in the LES and East Village.
 We are working on this at the moment

 2019-3-1